ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

-  Mount ipfs at a read-only mountpoint on the OS.
+  Mount IPFS at a read-only mountpoint on the OS.
 The default, /ipfs and /ipns, are set in the configutation file, but can be overriden by the options.
-  All ipfs objects will be accessible under this directory.
+  All IPFS objects will be accessible under this directory.
 Note that the root will not be listable, as it is virtual.
 Access known paths directly.

   You may have to create /ipfs and /ipns before using 'ipfs mount':

   > sudo mkdir /ipfs /ipns
   > sudo chown `whoami` /ipfs /ipns
   > ipfs daemon &
   > ipfs mount

   Example:

   # setup
   > mkdir foo
   > echo "baz" > foo/bar